 - Butter – Unsalted butter is best to control the amount of salt in the loaf.
 If using salted butter, cut back on the added salt in the recipe.

 - Lemons – You need the zests of two big lemons as well as a full half cup of lemon juice for the bread and more for the glaze.
 Squeeze your own or just pick up a bottle of lemon juice for convenience.
+Use our guide on how to zest a lemon for best results.

 Step by Step Instructions